sodadata/docs/soda-cl/soda-cl-overview.md

 Sending results to Soda Cloud
 Soda Cloud Trace: 67592***474
 ```
-4. Add more checks to the `checks.yml` file to test for multiple data quality metrics.
+5. Add more checks to the `checks.yml` file to test for multiple data quality metrics.
 Consult the [SodaCL tutorial]({% link soda/quick-start-sodacl.md %}) for advice and the [Use case guides]({% link soda/use-case-guides.md %}) for example checks.
-Refer to the [SodaCL reference]({% link soda-cl/metrics-and-checks.md %}) for exhaustive details on every type of metric and check.
+Refer to [SodaCL reference]({% link soda-cl/metrics-and-checks.md %}) for exhaustive details on every type of metric and check.

 ### Use check suggestions